 My primary goal is to identify uncommon edible plants that will grow well in the Pacific Northwest, to learn how to grow them and distribute that information, and finally to breed the plant for improved performance.
 The world has no deficit of plant breeders working on most of the common crops that you can find at the grocery store (although their objectives may not be ideally suited to small and organic growers, but that’s another story).
 For a variety of reasons, most of the crops that I work with are not going to be grown on large acreage in North America in the foreseeable future.
 Instead, these crops are of greatest value to individual, subsistence growers and small market farmers looking to diversify their offerings.
 Most of these crops aren’t particularly suited to mechanical harvesting, don’t mature evenly for a mass harvest, and have complications with post harvest processing or storage that limit their mass market appeal.
 I’m not breeding to solve these problems in most cases.
 I am breeding for wider climate tolerance, flavor, appearance, and improved yields.
 If I do a good job at that, then others can take over and keep developing these crops for more commercial appeal.

-We grow most of what we sell, although we are beginning to contract out some of the higher volume items to other farms in the immediate area.
+We grow most of what we sell, although we are now seeking to contract out some of the higher volume items to other farms in the immediate area.
 We are not an Organic operation, but we don’t use any herbicides, pesticides, or petrochemical fertilizers.
-(Organic is a USDA program that involves a lot of paperwork and people looking over your shoulder.
-I have no interest in that.)
-We require the same of growers that we work with.
-We fertilize primarily with composted horse manure and locally obtained seaweed.
 Roots and tubers are not treated in any way – we eat them out of the same bins that we ship orders from.
 None of our products are GMO and our breeding work is all done with traditional methods.
 All of our original varieties are released under open source terms through the Open Source Seed Initiative.

 Bill & Moira @ Cultivariable